vadoro/salome/README.md

 ---

-By examining characters as networks of words and traits, this study offers a novel perspective that enriches our understanding of narrative structures and literary analysis.
+By examining characters as networks of words and traits, this study offers a new perspective that enriches our understanding of narrative structures and literary analysis.
 We hope this repository serves as a valuable resource for researchers and enthusiasts in the field of digital humanities and literary studies.

 Happy researching!